SabrinaGuastavino/Value-weighted-skill-scores-in-deep-learning/README.md

 ### Using the code

 Major softwares: Keras 2.4.3, Tensorflow 2.3.0, Python 2.7.15.
-The requirements.txt file lists all the packages necessary to runthe notebooks and functions in this repository.
+The requirements.txt file lists all the packages necessary to run the notebooks and functions in this repository.

 ### Contents